zchee/golang-wiki/GoTalks.md

 # Go talks

 Check out http://talks.golang.org for presentations for some of the talks.
+For a comprehensive, curated and searchable index, try [GopherVids](http://gophervids.appspot.com/) from Damian Gryski.

 # Official